Nihonda/mycv/README.md

 ### Among the technologies you are recently interersted in, give us the name of one and the reason it draws your attention (list upto three points).

 <Your response>
+    I think AWS services can be future of Cloud computing services.
+Amazon corporation has shown a desent growth in past few years.
+Many companies move their services and databases to it.<br />
+    3 top reasons that draws my attention:<br />
+- Storage: Amazon operates more than million servers around 20+ time zones.
+Means, fast.
+- Computing: Amazon has many APIs for developers (Amazon ES2, Lambda, etc).
+Means, modern
+- Pricing policy: you pay for what you use.
+Means, expandable I chose these reasons because my current company not long time ago started using AWS services.

 ### Among the projects you have worked on, which one are you  most proud of?
 What were your tasks in the project, and how did you use your knowledge/skills to come up with the solution?

 <Your response>
+    I take very seriously my current iOS projects.
+The reasons are obvious

 ### Public Repository URL (if you have GitHub and Bitbucket accounts)